 9. Check Your Site’s Plugins and Themes

 In most cases, third-party plugins and themes don’t cause 504 errors.
 But there’s a slight chance that they might cause server timeouts, usually by queuing up many uncached requests generated by the plugin/theme.
-As this ties up a lot of your server’s PHP workers, it can cause 504 errors.
+As this ties up a lot of your server’s PHP threads, it can cause 504 errors.

 A great example of this issue is WooCommerce, a plugin installed to add ecommerce functionality to WordPress sites.